Trainings & Workshops

 This workshop is a space for white people committed to anti-racist practices to collectively reflect and build strategies that interrupt systems of white supremacy and actively challenge racism as a barrier to multiracial movement building.
 Using a variety of media, story circles and arts activities, we will reflect on our own lives, learn about anti-racist freedom fighters and explore counter-narrative histories of resistance.
-Together, we will hone skills and strategies to effectively fight for our collective liberation.
+We will also explore the prison industrial complex and prison abolition.
+Lunch and light breakfast included.

 Saturday, October 21 - Exploring anti-racism frameworks, language & history

-In this workshop, participants will strengthen an understanding of how identity and oppression interact and how one's own identity fits into systems of power and oppression.
+In this workshop, participants will strengthen an understanding of how identity, power and oppression interact and how one's own identity fits into systems of power and oppression.
 We will also examine the history of anti-black racism in the US and the roles and strategies of white anti-racist freedom fighters.